Wolfgang Rohrbach

 Wolfgang Rohrbach (Vienna, June 11, 1947) is an Austrian university professor, expert in economic history, insurance, and health economics, triple doctor of science, full member of the EASA, the European Academy of Sciences and Arts from Salzburg, president of Europa Nostra Austria, an organization for the protection of monuments in Europe from Krems, honorary president of OLIP, the organization for international publications on life insurance from Linz, as well as vice president of ÖSG, the Austrian Serbian Association in Vienna.

-Еducation
+Education

 From 1966 to 1967, after finishing high school in Vienna, Rohrbach served in the Austrian Federal Army.
 After that, he studied history and Slavic philology at the University of Vienna from 1967 to 1972.
 He earned his PhD in the fields of history of economics and sociology, as well as Slavic philology (with major languages Russian and Serbo-Croatian), obtaining the title of Doctor of Philology.